GB flag iconENCN flag iconZH

 User instructions

 When compared with EN 388:2003, EN 388:2016+A1:2018 has some additional requirements for the user instructions to be supplied with the gloves.
 If impact protection is claimed, the user instructions shall state the part of the glove for which the protection is claimed, and highlight that the protection does not apply to the fingers.
-For gloves with a tear performance of level 1 or greater, a warning must be included that these gloves should not be worn where there is a risk of entanglement with moving parts of machines.
-Finally, for products where performance levels are given for both cut tests, include the statement: ‘The circular blade cut test results are only indicative whilst the straight cut resistance test is the reference performance result’.
+For gloves with a tear performance of ‘Level 1’ or greater, a warning must be included that these gloves should not be worn where there is a risk of entanglement with moving parts of machines.
+Finally, for products where performance levels are given for both cut tests, include the statement: ‘The circular blade cut test results are only indicative while the straight cut resistance test is the reference performance result’.

 Impact of new European PPE Regulation (EU) 2016/425